DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 {"initialTeacherTraining.programmeType":["Teacher already has QTS/EYTS date"]}
 ```

-* We've noticed there is likely a race condition sometimes causing this error
+* We’ve noticed there is likely a race condition sometimes causing this error
 * When we run an award job, an update job is also kicked off
 * We think that sometimes the award job succeeds before the update job, which causes this error on the update job
 * Cross reference the trainee details on Register with the trainee details on DQT, you can use the DQT API for this - checking the trainee timeline on Register can also be helful